Genfood/Proviant/README.md

 ```csharp
 using Proviant;
 ```
-Til now the tokens in an expression string needs to seperated by a whitespace.
+Till now the tokens in an expression string need to be seperated by a whitespace.
 Create a new expression:
 ```csharp
 // A boolean expression.